 Students are often not exposed to stories of Black experiences in the United States.
 In fact, the Cooperative Children’s Book Center reviewed 3,400 children’s books in 2015 and found that only 261 books were about African Americans.
 All students benefit from being surrounded by curricular “windows” and “mirrors.”
 And it is especially crucial for Black students to see their lives reflected in what they read, as Black people are so often portrayed negatively in the media.

 To help expand your classroom and school library—and your students’ minds—check out this list of books featuring people of color compiled by CaneRow.
 You can also use Teaching Tolerance’s Reading Diversity tool to assess a particular reading’s diversity.

-Actively—and regularly—consider the opportunities where you could use books or other writings by black authors and the life stories of black individuals to teach enduring understandings.
+Actively—and regularly—consider the opportunities where you could use books or other writings by Black authors and the life stories of Black individuals to teach enduring understandings.
 TT resources that you may find helpful include the reports and guides in the Teaching the Movement initiative and the blogs, lessons and other materials in the “Teaching About Race, Racism and Police Violence” web package.
-You can also find free, anti-bias readings in TT’s Perspectives text library, such as “Ain’t I a Woman” by Sojourner Truth, “Harlem” by Langston Hughes or the prologue from The Immortal Life of Henrietta Lacks by Rebecca Skloot.
-(You can filter the reading by Race and Ethnicity for a longer list of Perspectives titles.)
-Perspectives also includes literacy-based instructional activities and assessments designed to be used with the readings.
+You can also find free, anti-bias readings in TT’s text library, such as “Ain’t I a Woman” by Sojourner Truth, “Harlem” by Langston Hughes or the prologue from The Immortal Life of Henrietta Lacks by Rebecca Skloot.

 When you deliberately seek out readings by writers of color for yourself, you are modeling diverse reading for students.
 This reading habit will also expand your knowledge and worldview.
 It won’t be easy, as noted here, but you could begin with this list of recommended books by writers of color.